codersaiful/woo-product-table/readme.txt

 = Is it suitable for any theme ? =
  Yes. *Product Table for WooCommerce* will adapt with your theme design.

+= Configuration data is not saving for old table.
+How can I fix it. = Please follow the link https://stackoverflow.com/questions/10303714/php-max-input-vars#answer-14166562

 == Screenshots ==

 1. Enabled table columns by checking the boxes